ECCC-MSC/open-data/docs-dev/nwp_riops/readme_riops_dhpS111-datamart-alpha_en.md

 * The usage of the [EPSG:4326](https://epsg.io/4326) CRS and the data coding format 3 (Ungeorectified gridded data or point set data at one or more times) of the IHO DHP S-111 specification allows the direct usage, without any interpolation, of RIOPS data which itself use a north-polar stereographic projection with 5km resolution centered at the standard parallel 60° N.

-* Each S-111 tiled data files have 55 timestamped data structures(HDF5 GROUP) called __"timePoint"__ of surface currents data objects.
-Each S-111 contains the 49 timestamps of the RIOPS synoptic forecast run results used for the tiled file names and the first 6 timestamps are taken from the previous RIOPS synoptic forecast run to have a data cushion in the past.
+* Each S-111 tiled data files have 55 timestamped data structures(HDF5 GROUP) called __"timePoint"__ of surface currents data objects of type HDF5 H5T_COMPOUND.
+The last 49 of those timestamped data structures groups contains the last RIOPS synoptic forecast run surface currents results and the first 6 timestamped data structures groups are taken from the previous RIOPS synoptic forecast run in order to have a data cushion in the past.

 # Examples of canadian coastal waters tiled domains available for RIOPS model results.